haje01/wzdat/docs/guide/install.rst

    $ cd wzdat
    $ python setup.py install

 But the package alone can't do the real job.
 WzDat is a complex system where various softwares cooperate closely each other.
-Since setting all the pieces together is not a trivial work, I decided to adopt `Docker <http://docker.com>`_ as a solution and, for sanitary reason, made another repository `wzdat-sys <https://github.com/haje01/wzdat-sys>`_ for that.
+Since putting all the pieces together is not a trivial work, I decided to adopt `Docker <http://docker.com>`_ as a solution and, for sanitary reason, made another repository `wzdat-sys <https://github.com/haje01/wzdat-sys>`_ for that.

+By using ``wzdat-sys``, setting a new WzDat server is in a twinkle.
+However, there's things to be prepared.

 WzDat Solution & Project
 ------------------------